KParthSingh/Interval-based-reminder/README.md

 If your routine is tied to when you begin, not what time it is, this app is built for you.

+# Why existing apps don’t work for this

+Normal alarm clock -> Fixed times only

+Medisafe, MyTherapy etc. -> Still expect you to set absolute times or “every 8 hours from fixed start”

+Countdown timer apps -> Die when screen off, no sequencing, no persistence

+Workout timer apps -> Great for intervals but no medication-style snooze/dismiss logic

 ## Overview

 Medicine Reminder App enables users to create sequences of alarms that trigger automatically at specified intervals.
 The application provides reliable background execution, comprehensive playback controls, and real-time progress tracking.